Last Updated on August 14th, 2020

-When it comes to curing acne, sensitive skin requires sensitive treatment.
-Acne remedies that work well on resistant skin can make acne on sensitive skin worse, especially ingredients that are added to make a formula seem organic, herbal, and natural.
+When it comes to curing acne, sensitive skin requires sensitive treatment. 💡 Acne remedies that work well on resistant skin can make acne on sensitive skin worse, especially ingredients that are added to make a formula seem organic, herbal, and natural.

-Sensitive skin is skin that is highly reactive to stress.
+Sensitive skin is a type of skin that is highly reactive to stress.
 When we undergo mental or physical stress, the pituitary gland in the brain releases a hormonal messenger known as corticotrophin stimulating hormone to activate the adrenal glands.
 When the skin undergoes stress, it also releases corticotrophin stimulating hormone to sebum glands.

 Sensitive skin responds to stress by making oily sebum.
 Corticotrophin stimulating hormone also instructs mast cells in the skin to release histamine.
 This is the same chemical that causes allergies.
 In sensitive skin, it’s possible to have an allergic reaction without coming in contact with an allergy-inducing substance.
 Sensitive skin is “allergic” to stress.
 And it responds to stress by becoming red, itchy, irritated, and oily.

-How can you know whether you have sensitive skin.
+How can you know whether you have sensitive skin?
 Here are some reliable indicators:

 If three or more of these characteristics apply to you, chances are that you have sensitive skin.
-And it’s also possible that you can have rosacea.
+And it’s also possible that you have rosacea.

 Rosacea is a condition of skin inflammation that begins in blood vessels, not in pores.
 People who have rosacea tend to have weak capillaries, especially in the skin of the face over the cheeks, on the nose, and around the eyes.
 When these tiny blood vessels expand to cool the blood, they begin to leak.
 This makes the skin red in tiny dots around the leak.
-If this happens enough times (usually over a period of years) the skin can develop lumpy scar tissue around repeated leaks, giving the skin, especially the skin of the nose, a bumpy, lumpy kind of disfigurement known as rhinophyma.
+If this happens too many times (usually over a period of years) the skin can develop lumpy scar tissue around repeated leaks, giving the skin, especially the skin of the nose, a bumpy, lumpy kind of disfigurement known as rhinophyma.

-All you will accomplish by harsh chemical or detergent treatment of either rosacea or common acne on sensitive skin is stimulating even more redness and even more sebum production.
+All you will accomplish by using harsh chemicals or detergent treatments of either rosacea or common acne on sensitive skin is stimulating even more redness and even more sebum production.
 It’s possible to have both common acne and rosacea—which is the likely result of treating rosacea with the methods used to treat acne on resistant skin.
 Sensitive skin requires sensitive handling.

 Many people who have sensitive skin have a problem with acne, but they are more likely to be concerned about spots left behind once acne heals.
 If you have sensitive skin, your skin overreacts to inflammation.
 The melanin pigment that darkens the skin also protects it against free radicals and inflammation.
-If you have sensitive skin, chances are you will have brown spots in your skin left over from its fight against inflammation long after the acne inflammation goes away.
-The darker your skin, the more prominent the spots.
+If you have sensitive skin, chances are you will have brown spots in your skin left over from its fight against inflammation long after the acne inflammation goes away. 👧🏽👦🏿 The darker your skin, the more prominent the spots.

 Minimizing inflammation minimizes discoloration of the skin.
 Here is what you need to to prevent lasting reminders of acne flares long after they have healed: